Board Greeter Responsibilities

 - After the Oneg, work with the helper families to do a light clean-up of the Oneg area.
 If needed, sweep up any crumbs.
 The cleaning crew will come in later for a full cleaning and will take the trash out.

-- Ensure Shabbat Candles are extinguished & dispose of aluminum drip catchers.
+- Ensure Shabbat Candles are extinguished & dispose of aluminum drip catchers after the candle wax has cooled and solidified.
 Remove any excess wax from candle sticks.

 - Empty and clean Kiddush cups with soap and water.